focus areas for promoting high value

 Primary Care and Behavioral Health Investment

-OHCA is responsible for setting statewide investment benchmarks for primary care and behavioral health, and for monitoring the impact of spending growth targets on health care workforce stability.
+OHCA is responsible for setting statewide investment benchmarks for primary care and behavioral health as a percent of total health care spending and for monitoring progress toward those benchmarks.

 Alternative Payment Model Adoption